ankane/trend-ruby/README.md

 # Trend Ruby

-Ruby client for [Trend](https://trendapi.org), the anomaly detection and forecasting API
+Ruby client for [Trend](https://github.com/ankane/trend-api), the anomaly detection and forecasting API

+**Note: The [hosted version](https://trendapi.org/) is shutting down on May 1, 2024.
+[See how to run the API on your own infrastructure.](https://github.com/ankane/trend-api)**

 [![Build Status](https://github.com/ankane/trend-ruby/workflows/build/badge.svg?branch=master)](https://github.com/ankane/trend-ruby/actions)